-- The client can start or restart any hormonal method immediately after she takes the ECPs, but she needs to abstain from sex or use a back-up method for the first 7 days.
-There is no need to wait for her next monthly bleeding. - The client can start or restart any hormonal on the sixth day after EC pills.
-There is no need to wait for the next monthly bleeding. - If a client decides to use IUCD after taking ECPs she can have it inserted on the same day she takes ECPs.
-There is no need of a back-up method.
-But if she does not have it inserted immediately and returns for the method, she can have it inserted any time if it is determined that she is not pregnant - Female sterilization can be done within 7 days after the start of her next monthly bleeding.
+- The client can start or restart any hormonal method immediately after she takes the EC, but she needs to abstain from sex or use a backup method for the first 7 days.
+There is no need for her to wait for her next monthly bleeding. - The client can start or restart any hormonal on the 6th day after taking EC pills.
+No need to wait for next monthly bleeding. - If a client decides to use IUCD after taking ECPs, she can have it inserted on the same day she takes ECPs.
+No need of a backup method.
+But if she does not have it inserted immediately and returns for the method, she can have it inserted at any time if it is determined that she is not pregnant. - Female sterilization can be done within 7 days after the start of her next monthly bleeding.